 Why do I write what I do?

-When I was a child, I was introduced to Alan Ginsberg, a poet famous for the Beat Generation, by my parents.
+When I was a child, I was introduced to Allen Ginsberg, a poet famous for the Beat Generation, by my parents.
 I also knew Charles Kuralt, and a handful of other famous poets, journalists, and writers.
 I can still recall them telling me that I would one day become a very prolific writer because I was one who was always quiet, introverted, and above all else, observant.
 These people told my parents these observations as well.

 One of the most predominant reasons that comes to mind is preservation.
 By writing, I feel as if I am documenting and/or leaving behind a legacy that details the human experience, from my perspective, from my own life.
 I have seen and experienced some truly amazing things, both in my personal life, as well as through my 15+ year career in medicine.
 With the help of Archive.org, I can be reasonably assured that what I have created will be available for future generations to read, and hopefully, gain some perspective.